 To facilitate the interpretation of ZOGs, we provide descriptive labels for each zone.
 Table 1 provides an illustrative ZOG table for Oral Reading Fluency in Grade 1.
 Within each initial status group, a gain score that falls between the 40th and 59th percentile is described as falling within the Average growth zone.
-Similarly, scores that fall between the 60th and 79th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, whereas scores above the 80th percentile are described as Above Average, and because users are unlikely to set below average growth targets for their students.
+Similarly, scores that fall between the 60th and 79th percentile are described as Above Average, whereas scores above the 80th percentile are described as Ambitious.
+We do not describe Below Average or Well Below Average growth, both because they can be inferred from the other zones, and because users are unlikely to set below average growth targets for their students.
 The raw gain scores listed to the right of the description of each zone represent the minimum amount of growth required to reach that zone.
 For example, average growth for the first initial status group is any Oral Reading Fluency gain score between 18 and 24 points.